The Basics of Project Management 1.0.1. Key Concepts: Agile, Kanban, Scrum, Waterfall.

 Scrum was originally proposed as a general framework to build projects.
 However, today, it is typically implemented as a series of 2-4 week-long sprints for small teams of 10 or fewer members.

-After the sprint is finished, the results are evaluated and communicated to customers who assess the user experience.
+After wrapping up the sprint, the results are evaluated and communicated to customers who assess the user experience.
 The conclusions are taken into account when planning the next sprint.